 When delivering activities in a class or school or directly under the supervision/management of coaching staff, the school's arrangements for child protection will apply.
 You must inform the designated teacher or person for that school, who will follow the Local Safeguarding Children Board (LSCB) procedures.
-You should also ensure that you inform your Club Welfare Officer

-(CWO) who will need to make the Regional Welfare Officer of AT Safeguarding Officer (ATSO) aware of the situation.
+You should also ensure that you inform your Club Welfare Officer (CWO) who will need to make the AT Safeguarding Officer (ATSO) aware of the situation.